lucascorumba/study-projects/tweet-inverted-index/README.md

 ```
 We can specify what kind of index we want to build with the `USING` clause:
 ```
-CREATE INDEX name ON table USING HASH (column);
+CREATE INDEX name ON table USING hash (column);
 ```
 This one created a **hash** index, also one of the forward indexes.

 Also, we are not limited to indexing columns (in fact, there are tons of quirks and options.
 To check all of them, see the [documentation](https://www.postgresql.org/docs/current/sql-createindex.html)), the key field(s) for the index can be specified as **expressions**.
 As long as we use the same expression in the *WHERE* clause, it will work just fine.
-We will do that soon.
+We will do that in time.
 But before that, let's take a better look at **inverted indexes**.

 ### Inverted Indexes
 It's all a matter of *what you have* and *what are you trying to find*.